PhD loans are available in 2025/26 to help Doctoral students living in England or Wales pay for their course fees and living expenses

 When do I start repaying my loan?

-Repayments will start once you have completed your PhD and you're earning at least £21,000 per year (£1,750 per month before tax and other deductions).
+Repayments will start once you have completed your PhD and you're earning at least £21,000 per year (2025/26), amounting to £1,750 per month before tax and other deductions.
 You'll pay at a rate of 6% of your income over this threshold.

 If you're employed, your repayments will be taken out of your salary automatically on a monthly basis.
 If you're self-employed, HM Revenue and Customs (HMRC) will calculate how much you must repay on completion of your annual self-assessment tax return.

 You'll be charged interest on your loan from the date you receive the first instalment from the SLC.
-This is calculated at the retail price index (RPI) +3%, meaning that that the interest accrued will typically be the annually reviewed RPI percentage, plus an additional 3%.
+This is calculated at the retail price index (RPI) plus 3%.
 The interest rate currently stands at 7.8%.

 However, debt from your undergraduate student loan is paid concurrently rather than combined.
 This means you may find yourself repaying up to 15% of your income - 9% for your undergraduate loan and 6% for your postgraduate/PhD loan.